Saturday, June 3, 2023

 Robotic Jellyfish able to perform 3D jellyfish-like propulsion and maneuvers

-To address this problem, researchers designed a free-swimming jellyfish-like robotic system able to perform three-dimensional jellyfish-like propulsion and maneuvers based on a reinforcement learning-based method.
+To address this problem, researchers designed a free-swimming jellyfish-like robotic system to perform three-dimensional jellyfish-like propulsion and maneuvers based on a reinforcement learning-based method.

 Robotic Jellyfish: Constructional Diagram